dorohovichandrey/Microservices/README.md

 * List of all containers

   `docker ps -a`
-* Remove all containers and its anonymous volumes
+* Remove all exited containers and their anonymous volumes

   `docker rm -v $(docker ps -a -q)`